All Episodes

 You actually want these people to quit smoking.

-It's good for them, it's good for us.
+It's good for us.

-Getting them off cigarettes will uh bring down health care costs, it is claimed, because there will be fewer people showing up requiring health care at a relatively early age because they have contracted a terminal disease.
+Getting them off cigarettes will bring down health care costs, it is claimed, because there will be fewer people showing up requiring health care at a relatively early age because they have contracted a terminal disease.

-We want to eliminate all that.
+We want to eliminate all that, right?

 So does the government actually want these people to quit smoking?